rcbops/rackspace_privatecloud_jobs/software-dev.md

 # Software Developer - Openstack

-Be a part of history making in the cloud community with OpenStack and Rackspace Private Cloud!
-OpenStack is a collection of open source technologies for controlling large pools of compute, storage, and networking resources throughout a datacenter all via standard and open API's.
+Be a part of history in the making in the cloud community with OpenStack and Rackspace Private Cloud!
+OpenStack is a collection of open source technologies for controlling large pools of compute, storage, and networking resources throughout a datacenter, all via standard and open API's.
 Our private cloud developers develop these technologies and make them accessible to customers all over the world.
 We also enable the world's foremost experts of operating OpenStack to manage and deploy clouds in our customers' datacenters or ours.

-Rackspace is committed to contributing to and helping the OpenStack community to solidify OpenStack as a well-known, widely adopted cloud infrastructure standard.
+Rackspace is committed to contributing to and helping the OpenStack community to solidify OpenStack as a well-known, widely-adopted cloud infrastructure standard.
 As Rackspace Private Cloud developers, our motto is "if it's not in the open it doesn't exist", so you will contribute ideas/blueprints and code to the RPC OpenStack product, the OpenStack Ansible Deployment community project, and